-The results in Figures 8 and 9 indicate that most of the data are considered as valid (i.e., 98.3%).
-The remaining 1.7% of data are mainly missing data for which estimations have been provided.
+The results in Figures 7 and 8 indicate that most of the data are considered as valid (i.e., 99.5% of the data when not considering plu04a, plu05a and plu07a that have been interrupted in 2020).
+The remaining 0.5% of data are mainly missing data for which estimations have been provided.
+A larger than usual fraction of missing data have been noted in May, and especially between 19 and 28 May because of problems with the dataloggers (Figure 9).
 Suspicious data are quite rare and correspond to small non-zero precipitation values recorded during dry periods (according to both neighboring station and radar data), i.e., so-called phantom precipitations.
-Erroneous data are also rare and are of 2 types: small non-zero precipitation values during dry period (phantom precipitations) or excessively large values confirmed neither by neighboring stations nor by radar data.
+Erroneous data are also rare and are of 2 types: small non-zero precipitation values during dry period (phantom precipitations) or excessively large values confirmed neither by neighboring stations not by radar data.
 Phantom precipitations are a well-know potential issue of OTT rain gauges (depending on the firmware version) but are not really of concern for the HIC network as this problem occurs infrequently.

-The series plu04a (Brugge) that has been temporally closed in 2020 has been filled with estimations based on neighboring stations till the end of 2021.
+The series plu04a (Brugge) and plu05a (Denderleeuw) that have been closed in 2020 have been filled with estimations based on neighboring stations till the end of 2020.